• Skip to primary navigation

 Two lit candles surrounded by lavender flowers.

-You can easily make a homemade lavender foot scrub.
-To do so, combine 1 cup epsom salts with 1 cup course sugar, 1/2 cup almond oil or liquid coconut oil, 4 tablespoons of dried lavender flowers and 25-30 drops of lavender essential oil.
+To make homemade lavender foot scrub combine 1 cup of unscented epsom salts with 1 cup of a coarse sugar, 1/2 cup almond oil or liquid coconut oil, 4 tablespoons of dried lavender flowers, and 30 drops of lavender essential oil.
 Mix everything together in a jar or bowl and seal it with a lid once combined.

 A white bath bomb with dried lavender flowers in it.

-Making your own bath bombs is such a fun craft and homemade lavender bath bombs are no exception.
-Kids love these and they will help make bath time even more fun and relaxing.
+Making your own bath bombs is actually really easy, and homemade lavender bath bombs are no exception.

 How long is dried lavender good for?